librenms/librenms/doc/Developing/os/Test-Units.md

 one variant, please do not specify one.

 ## Running tests

-**Note:** To run tests, ensure you have:
+**Note:** To run tests, ensure you have executed "./scripts/composer_wrapper.php install" from your LibreNMS root directory.
-- Composer installed. `apt install composer` if not.
-- Executed `./composer.phar install` from your LibreNMS root directory.
 This will read composer.json and install any dependencies required.

 After you have saved your test data, you should run `./scripts/pre-commit.php -p -u` verify they pass.